 Have you heard of the term ‘reverse culture shock?’
 It’s the phenomenon in which you feel struck by the difficulty to re-adapt to your OWN culture when you return home after a long time of living somewhere else.
-Reverse culture shock is not spoken about nearly as often as we speak about culture shock, but I think it was actually one of the most difficult parts of studying abroad.
+Reverse culture shock is not spoken about nearly as often as we speak about culture shock, but I think it was actually one of the most difficult parts of studying and living abroad (you can read some of our tips for managing reverse culture shock here.
 And for this reason, I actually believe I will never feel fully American again.

 When you arrive in Spain for the first time, everything is shiny and new.
 Due to your excitement, encountering something that is different from what you’re used to can actually be a fun and positive experience.
 There’s a bit of a thrill in doing things the ‘Spanish way’ and it can feel like an accomplishment to adapt to new habits―proving to yourself and others than you are flexible, open-minded, and cultured.